subhajitlucky/campushelper/COMPLETE-ROADMAP-100-STEPS.md

 - Partial match on location
 - Status: COMPLETE ✅

-**☐ Step 80**: Add date range filter to GET /api/items.
+**✅ Step 80**: Add date range filter to GET /api/items.
 - Query params: `from` and `to` (ISO dates)
 - Filter by createdAt between dates
-- Status: NOT STARTED ☐
+- Status: COMPLETE ✅

 **☐ Step 81**: Test all search and filter combinations.
 - Test each filter individually